PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Connect positive (red) from battery to circuit breaker

-2. Run positive from breaker to motor
+2. Run positive from breaker to motor positive lead

-3. Connect negative (black) directly from battery to motor
+3. Connect negative (black) directly from battery to motor negative lead

-For my kayak trolling motor mount installation, I always use a 60-amp breaker positioned within 7 inches of the battery - that's Coast Guard regulation.
+For my kayak trolling motor mount installation, I always use a breaker rated at 135% of maximum motor draw, positioned as close to the battery as possible.
+This follows Coast Guard and ABYC safety requirements.

 24-Volt Trolling Motor Wiring Diagram

-This requires two 12V batteries in series:
+24V systems require two 12V batteries connected in series:

-2. Run positive from breaker to motor
+2. Run positive from breaker to motor positive lead

-4. Connect negative from battery 2 to motor
+4. Connect negative from battery 2 to motor negative lead

-5. Use identical batteries (same type, age, and capacity)
+5. Use identical batteries (same type, age, and capacity) for balanced performance

 Using a Trolling Motor Wire Size Calculator

-For a 55-pound thrust 12V motor with a 20-foot run:
+Example calculation for a 55-pound thrust 12V motor with 20-foot battery distance:

-• Total circuit length: 40 feet
+• Total circuit length: 40 feet (20 feet × 2)

 • Max amps: 50

-• At 3% voltage drop: 6 AWG minimum
+• For 3% voltage drop on 40 feet at 50 amps: 6 AWG minimum

 Marine Wire vs Regular Wire: Don't Cheap Out